gvwilson/thirdbit/_posts/2010/2010-09-05-games-ill-never-make.md

 </p>

 <p>
-  This game could have any of a dozen back stories: interplanetary mining corporations, cut-throat Renaissance mercantile families, or various branches of the mob duking it out somewhere in the post-war Caribbean---anything that would justify the game mechanics.
+  This game could have any of a dozen back stories: interplanetary mining corporations, cut-throat Renaissance mercantile families, or various branches of the mob duking it out somewhere in the post-war Caribbean—anything that would justify the game mechanics.
 Each player starts with some money, and a small force of loyal troops.
 The winner is whoever sends the most money home to his or her bosses.
 </p>

 <p>
   The wrinkle is that each turn, some mercenaries come on the market.
 Some turns, it's just a handful of foot soldiers, but other turns, it's larger units with their own transport and weapons.
 Players have to bid against each other, auction-style, to hire the troops for a certain number of turns.
-Whoever wins has less money to send home---but more power to extort revenue and/or defend their takings against other players.
+Whoever wins has less money to send home—but more power to extort revenue and/or defend their takings against other players.
 And of course, when a contract is up, and their troops go back on the market, there's every chance that they'll be exactly where their previous employer <em>doesn't</em> want them.
 </p>

 <p>